fabrikschleichach/BEXIS2_Documents/Manuals/Registration and Login/Manual.md

 ![Login_Button](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Login_Button.PNG)

 BEXIS2 redirects you to the login form, where you have to enter your account credentials (email or user name and password).

+![Login](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Login.PNG)

-If the login is successful, the start page (*Search*) is loaded.
+If the login is successful, the start page (*Search*) is loaded and your username replaces the _Register_ and _Login_ menu on the upper right side.
 Otherwise, you will see information about the status and reason for the failed login.

-![Login](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Login.PNG)